It is now almost than 13 years since the introduction of The EPC (energy performance certificate).

 The EPC must be carried out by an authorised assessor who will check loft insulation, heating, central heating boilers, radiators, double glazing, light bulbs, etc.

-Failure to display an EPC will result in a fine of £200.
+Failure to display an up-to-date EPC will result in a fine of £200.

 There is currently a proposal being considered that any property with a rating of F or G will have to be improved and brought up to a minimum rating of E. This would mean that unless these properties obtain an E rating, they cannot be offered for renting to tenants or offered for sale.